granam/strict-object/README.md

 **A base object, throwing an exception in case of access to undefined property or method.**

+Note: current version is for PHP 5.4+.
+If your project is bound to PHP 5.3, use [1.0.x version](https://github.com/jaroslavtyc/granam-strict-object/tree/1.0) of strict object instead.

 1. [***You deserve to know...***](#you-deserve-to-know)
 2. [**Usage**](#usage)
 3. [**Install**](#Install)